Blogs | Expat Stories

 We meet three expats who moved abroad and brought their kids with them.
 They share the challenges they faced and what they have learned.

-Relocating to a new country is one of life´s great adventures, but it can also be daunting, especially if you have children to think about.
+How to relocate as an expat with children, relocating to a new country is one of life´s great adventures, but it can also be daunting, especially if you have children to think about.

 Whether you are making a permanent move or planning an extended stay, your family´s physical and mental wellbeing is the number one consideration.